Do you remember Ralphie Parker?

 Now a new dilemma presented itself.
 As I looked at the wound, I could see the BB just below the surface.
 After calming Chief David down a little, I explained that if we did not get the BB out and determine a suitable explanation for his wound our parents would more than likely provide us with additional battle scars.

-”How are you going to get the BB out?”
-Asked Chief David.
+”How are you going to get the BB out?” asked Chief David.
 I didn’t say anything.
-Just produced my trust, rusty pocket knife.
+Just produced my trusty, rusty pocket knife.
 Chief David’s face dissolved into fear.